Master the 3 Ways to Influence People

 At a basic level, influence is about compliance — getting someone to do what you want them to do (or at least not to undermine it).
 But genuine commitment from other people is often required for you to accomplish key goals and tasks.

-Wherever you are in an organization, chances are you’ll want to master these tactics to influence others, as influence is one of the core leadership skills needed in every role.
+But wherever you are in an organization, chances are you’ll want to master tactics to influence people, as influence is one of the 4 core leadership skills needed in every role.

 We’ve found that influencing tactics fall into 3 categories: logical, emotional, or cooperative appeals.
-We call this influencing with the head, heart, or hands.
+We call these influencing people using the head, heart, or hands.

-- Emotional appeals connect your message, goal, or project to individual goals and values.
-An idea that promotes a person’s feelings of well-being, service, or sense of belonging tugs at the heart and has a good chance of gaining support.
+Emotional appeals connect your message, goal, or project to individual goals and values.
+An idea that promotes a person’s feelings of well-being, service, or sense of belonging tugs at the heartstrings and has a good chance of gaining support.

-Leaders who effectively use these influencing skills can achieve their goals and objectives more successfully than leaders who lack that ability, regardless of where they sit in an organization.
+Leaders who effectively use these influencing tactics can achieve their goals and objectives more successfully than leaders who lack that ability, regardless of where they sit in an organization.

 Here’s how to choose the best influencing tactic for your situation.
 To understand what might work best for a specific task or strategy, consider the following: